ShreyaSirgound/Instructli/README.md

 pm2 reload instructli
 ```

-> **Note for future contributors:** environment variables on the VM are set outside of this repo (not committed to Git).
+> **Note:** environment variables on the VM are set outside of this repo (not committed to Git).
 If you add a new environment variable to the code, make sure it also gets added on the VM — otherwise the reload in step 6 will run against a stale/incomplete config.

 ---